Waknis/zenstack-ui/README.md

 # zenstack-ui

 Customizable react components for zenstack and prisma.
-For now, forms (create/update) and lists (normal/infinite scroll/paginated) are supported.
+Forms (create/update) and lists (normal/infinite scroll/paginated) are supported.

 ### Forms